 5. Different Hours

 Because crowd levels are so low, Disney has made the decision to cut their hours.
-In Animal Kingdom, this means a closing time of 6pm.
+In Animal Kingdom, this means sometimes closing time is 6pm.
 This makes perfect sense; after all, why keep a park open late into the evening when so few people are sticking around that long?
 However, it can be a bit disappointing for those who prefer evenings in the park.

 6. No More FastPass